Our Community

-We are a unique, small, collaborative cohousing community located in St. Louis Park, MN just outside of Minneapolis.
-We choose cohousing because we want to know our neighbors and we value a growing community that works together through shared experience.
+We are a unique small collaborative cohousing community located in St. Louis Park, MN just outside of Minneapolis.
+We choose cohousing because we want to know our neighbors and we value a growing community that works together through shared experiences.

 Our Mission